Recent Posts

 A sericulturist would rear and select the cocoons, then boil them to extract the silk thread, feeding it into a spinning reel to form the skein used to weave the fabric.
 The traditional lives on in just one place today: Las Hilanderas workshop in El Paso.

-Categories: Canaries, Fuerteventura, Gran Canaria, Be inspired, La Palma, Tenerife
+Categories: Canaries, Fuerteventura, Gran Canaria, La Palma, Lifestyle, Tenerife

 Leave a Comment